MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Dime.Sdk.Health

-This event captures data that helps in monitoring the health of the Dime components.
-For example, for the in-app purchase flow when a user opts to buy a Microsoft 365 subscription from within the Office app for Android or on devices running Windows.
+The event captures data that helps in monitoring the health of the components that host the in-app purchase flow within Office Mobile app.
+The data is used to monitor and alert on the health of the purchase flow triggered from Office Mobile app when user opts to buy an Microsoft 365 subscription.

 The following fields are collected: